Explore our newest colors - free samples available

 Under-Cabinet Range Hoods

 These are ducted or convertible range hood systems fitted directly beneath existing cabinets.
-They conserve space and easily blend in with your kitchen décor.
+They conserve space and easily blend with your kitchen décor.

 They are small, compact range hood systems positioned directly underneath the cabinets above your cooktop.
 They use in-built suction fans to extract fumes, grease, and vapors during or after cooking.
 Additional features include built-in lights, multi-fan speeds, and automatic exhaust timers.